giacomovitangeli/GiacomoVitangeli/README.md

 # Hello World, I'm Giacomo 👋

-## Life Philosophy
-"Make it matter."

 ## About Me
 I am a M.Sc. student in Cybersecurity at the University of Pisa.
-I have a passion for understanding how things work and am particularly interested in cybersecurity and artificial intelligence.
-In my free time, I keep up to date with the latest developments in these fields.
+I have a passion for understanding how things work and I'm particularly interested in cybersecurity and artificial intelligence.
+In my free time, I keep up to date with the state of the art in these fields.

 ## Projects
-- Phishing Detection: supervised machine learning model to classify emails and detect spam and phishing ones (Python)
+- [Phishing Detection](https://github.com/giacomovitangeli/phishing-detection): supervised machine learning model to classify emails and detect spam and phishing ones (Python)
 - [Bayesian Network](https://github.com/giacomovitangeli/Structure-Learning-Bayesian-Network): structure learning with score-based approach using the K2 algorithm (R)
 - [Cloud Storage](https://github.com/giacomovitangeli/Applied-Cryptography): C++ client server application that resembles a cloud storage, implemented with the support of the OpenSSL library (C++/Java)
 - [Earthquake Detector](https://github.com/giacomovitangeli/EarthquakeDetector): OMNeT++ project to design distributed applications for intelligent environments in 6G technology (OMNeT++)